 3. Small Details

 Smaller decor items like custom glassware and napkin holders also make for great photo-opp moments (plus, they won’t break your budget).
 One great way to make your table arrangements stand out is to rent colored glassware, rather than just ordinary glasses.
-Pair them with matching calligraphed menus, and you’ll have an Insta-worthy shot.
+Pair them with matching calligraphed save-the-dates and menus, and you’ll have an Insta-worthy shot.
 You can match the font to your theme as well, as many companies offer various types of scripts from traditional to free-hand.
+This is a unique way to give guests all the info they need from transportation information to the date and time of the event!

 A patterned table runner also brings a modern twist to your table by making your rented china look even better with the unique details.
 And if you’re not a flower person, opt for terrariums.
 Fill a vase with a little moss, a couple succulents, and add a candle and you have a perfectly pretty centerpiece that looks great on camera.